frantisekfery/scala-excercise/src/main/resources/theory/AmazonKinesis.md

 - **Apache Kafka**: Kafka can handle very high volume real-time message feed and has better throughput in comparison to others.
-- **Google Cloud Pub/Sub**: Pub/Sub may not match the performance of Kafka, but it does scale automatically according to the inbound data and supports auto load balancing.
+- **Google Cloud Pub/Sub**: Pub/Sub may not match the performance of Kafka, but it does scale automatically according to the inbound data and supports autoload balancing.
 - **Azure Event Hubs**: Event Hubs can handle millions of events per second, allowing rapid data intake that can be processed further down the pipeline using other Azure services like Stream Analytics.
 - **Amazon Kinesis**: Amazon Kinesis can handle any amount of streaming data and process it from hundreds of thousands